Skip to content

 Sonali Kolhatkar

 Sonali Kolhatkar is an award-winning multimedia journalist.
-She is the founder, host, and executive producer of “Rising Up With Sonali,” a weekly television and radio show that airs on Free Speech TV and Pacifica stations.
+She is the founder, host, and executive producer of “Rising Up With Sonali,” a weekly subscriber-funded television and radio show that airs on Free Speech TV and Pacifica stations.
 Her books include Talking About Abolition: A Police-Free World Is Possible (Seven Stories Press, 2025) and Rising Up: The Power of Narrative in Pursuing Racial Justice (City Lights Books, 2023).
-She is a writing fellow for the Economy for All project at the Independent Media Institute and the racial justice and civil liberties editor at Yes!
-Magazine.
+She is a writing fellow for the Economy for All project at the Independent Media Institute and was a senior editor at Yes!
+Magazine covering race and economy.
 She serves as the co-director of the nonprofit solidarity organization the Afghan Women’s Mission and is a co-author of Bleeding Afghanistan.
 She also sits on the board of directors of Justice Action Center, an immigrant rights organization.

 Released for Syndication: